-Even with a new and unconventional GOP president who vows to take on waste and overregulation, the built in momentum of “mandatory” spending means the Trump budgets won’t be balanced.
+Even with a new and unconventional GOP president who vows to take on waste and overregulation, the built-in momentum of “mandatory” spending means the Trump budget won’t be balanced.
 The debt will keep growing – and likely at a faster pace than the economy.
-Thus, political demand for the Federal Reserve’s artificially low interest rates and Treasury bond purchases will continue to be strong.
+Thus, political demand for the Federal Reserve’s artificially low-interest rates and Treasury bond purchases will continue to be strong.

 What is the Concept of Sound Money?

 Short of a currency crisis that forces a monetary revolution, sound money reform efforts will have to proceed in baby steps.

 Any fundamental proposed changes – such as tying the currency supply to gold and silver reserves – will encounter enormous resistance from Congress, the Federal Reserve, and its member banks.
 A metallic standard would also be roundly opposed by Wall Street, which benefits from the Fed’s artificial inflation of the financial sector.

 You Don’t Have to Wait for the Politicians...